lettinghenry/camre/psd2html/e2/directions.md

 - For the various paragraphs at **Services, Our History and Journal** use [Professional Ipsum generator](http://generator.lorem-ipsum.info/).

 EXTRA CREDITS
+(This is done upon completion of the above)
 - Add an animation to the website.
 - Create a Hover effect for the various social sites such that on hover, they will display their respective colours:
     - Facebook will on hover display facebook blue. etc